Chapter 27 : 26- The New Army

 “Right flank!”
 Lance directed but a jet of green light had already struck the Auror Clark in the chest.
 Harry sent a stunner at Clark’s killer that hit the man in the stomach and blasted him off his feet.
 Lance and Raison too had gone on the offensive, dodging curses and retaliating with rage at their fallen colleague.

 “No!”
-Akrahn cried as he was forced to block Harry’s second stunner and there was a loud ‘BANG’ as he aimed his wand in the centre of Harry, Lance and Raidson and the three of them were thrown into three different directions.
+Akrahn cried as he was forced to block Harry’s second stunner and there was a loud crack as he aimed his wand in the centre of Harry, Lance and Raidson and all three of them were thrown into three different directions.

 As he landed, Harry’s head ricochet off the stony ground and he felt something sharp dig deep into his right arm forcing his grip on his wand to slacken and it rolled out of the tips of his fingers.
 He raised his throbbing head to see a large shard of the mirror sticking out of the side of his arm, warm blood already flowing over it.